MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/bag-set-key-function.md

 ## Returns

-Returns a `dynamic` property-bag with the new key and its value.
-If the bag isn't a property-bag, a `null` value is returned.
+Returns a `dynamic` property-bag with specified key-value pairs.
+If the input bag isn't a property-bag, a `null` value is returned.

 > [!NOTE]
 > To treat `null`s as empty bags, use `coalesce(x, dynamic({}))`​.